FMecha/battlegear/docs/sidebs/sbs1_car.md

     <br>28.0kg-m/4000r.p.m.+α
 * **Drivetrain:** FR
 ??? note "Notes"
-    * Color: Pink (not an Nissan factory color; changed to Super Red in *Side by Side Special*)
+    * Color: Pink (not an Nissan factory color); changed to Super Red in *Side by Side Special*.
-    * Equipped with a three-spoke wheel, which was changed to a mesh wheel as used by the 180SX in *Side by Side Special*, and an optional front grill.
+    * Equipped with a three-spoke wheel (Yokohama Super Advan SA3R), which was changed to a mesh wheel as used by the 180SX in *Side by Side Special*, and an optional front grill.
     * As the car has an SR20DET engine, the chassis code should be technically "PS13".
 This was never corrected in *Side by Side Special*.

 ## Honda EG6 Civic SiR